DefinitelyTyped/DefinitelyTyped/README.md

 #### Can I change/enforce formatting settings for modules?

 No. We've explored trying to make DT's code-formatting consistent before but reached an impasse due to the high activity on the repo.
-We include formatting settings via a [`.editorconfig`](.editorconfig) and [`.prettierrc.json`](.prettierrc.json).
+We include formatting settings via a [`.editorconfig`](.editorconfig) and [`.dprint.jsonc`](.dprint.jsonc).
 These are exclusively for tooling in your editor, their settings don't conflict and we don't plan on changing them.
 Nor do we plan on enforcing a specific style in the repo.
 We want to keep the barriers to contributions low.

 #### Can I request a definition?